 This paper is organized as follows.
-The approach is described in section~\ref{sec:method}.
-Results of model discovery for the micrometer-thick liquid film data sets are presented in section~\ref{sec:res}.
-Conclusions are offered in section~\ref{sec:conc}.
+The approach is described in section \ref{sec:method}.
+Results of model discovery for the nanometer-thick liquid film data sets are presented in section \ref{sec:res}.
+Conclusions are offered in section \ref{sec:conc}.